Dicyclomine and Alcohol/Food Interactions

 anticholinergics - hypertension

 Cardiovascular effects of anticholinergics may exacerbate hypertension.
 Therapy with anticholinergic agents should be administered cautiously in patients with hypertension.

 - "Product Information.
 Marezine (cyclizine)."
-Glaxo Wellcome, Research Triangle Park, NC.
+Glaxo Wellcome (2001):

 - Valentin N, Staffeldt H, Kyst A "Effect of i.v. atropine on cardiac rhythm, heart rate, blood pressure and airway secretion during isoflurane anaesthesia."
 Acta Anaesthesiol Scand 28 (1984): 621-4

 - "Product Information.
-Atropine Sulfate Injection, USP (atropine)."
-ESI Lederle Generics, Philadelphia, PA.
+Atropine Sulfate (atropine)."
+ESI Lederle Generics (2022):

-There are 616 drug interactions with dicyclomine
+There are 206 drug interactions with dicyclomine.